 3 tablespoons olive oil

 Add the garlic and sauté for 3 minutes.
-Deglaze the pan with the chicken broth, add the fresh lemon juice, and bring to a boil.
+Deglaze the pan with the chicken broth, add the fresh lemon juice, and bring to a boil for just a minute.
+Quickly reduce heat back to a low simmer.

-Add the heavy cream, then add the cooked pasta and chicken.
+Add room temperature heavy cream, then add the cooked pasta and chicken.

 1½ cups heavy cream